 Vasari Corridor over Arno River with Uffizi Gallery entrance in Florence, Italy.

-Begins with an arrival at the Uffizi Gallery up to two hours before your designated time slot.
-Here, you'll encounter masterpieces like Botticelli’s *The Birth of Venus*, Michelangelo's *Doni Tondo*, and da Vinci’s *Annunciation*.
-If desired, explore the Gallery of Statues and Paintings prior to embarking on the Vasari Corridor walk—returning is not an option.
+The journey starts when you arrive at the Uffizi Gallery up to two hours before your scheduled time slot.
+Marvel at masterpieces such as Botticelli’s The Birth of Venus, Michelangelo's Doni Tondo, and da Vinci’s Annunciation within this iconic gallery in Florence.
+If interested, take some time to explore the Gallery of Statues and Paintings prior to joining the Vasari Corridor walk—note that returning is not permitted.

-Your journey continues with the Vasari Corridor after visiting the Uffizi Gallery.
-Meet your group in room D19 (the Venetian small chapel) on the first floor at least five minutes before departure.
-This historic corridor links the Uffizi to Pitti Palace and houses ancient sculptures along with Greek and Roman inscriptions.
-As you walk, enjoy panoramic views of Florence’s cityscape through its windows.
+Your adventure continues after exploring the Uffizi Gallery as you move on to the Vasari Corridor experience.
+Gather in room D19, known as the Venetian small chapel, located on the first floor at least five minutes before your departure time.
+This historically significant corridor connects the Uffizi with Pitti Palace and features ancient sculptures along with Greek and Roman inscriptions.
+As you walk through it, enjoy stunning panoramic views of Florence's cityscape from its windows.

-Conclude your tour by exiting via the Buontalenti Grotto where the Vasari Corridor ends.
-This unique experience offers not only a glimpse into art history but also stunning vistas over historic squares and other landmarks in Italy's renowned city, Florence.
+End your tour by exiting via the Buontalenti Grotto where the Vasari Corridor concludes.
+This experience not only offers insight into art history but also provides stunning vistas over historic squares and landmarks in Italy’s celebrated city, Florence.

 Visitors walking through the arcade of the Uffizi Gallery in Florence, Italy.